Document-oriented database: Documents

-These two documents share some structural elements with one another, but each also has unique elements.
-The structure and text and other data inside the document are usually referred to as the document's content and may be referenced via retrieval or editing methods, (see below).
-Unlike a relational database where every record contains the same fields, leaving unused fields empty; there are no empty 'fields' in either document (record) in the above example.
-This approach allows new information to be added to some records without requiring that every other record in the database share the same structure.
+The two example documents share some structural elements but also contain unique fields.
+The structure, text, and other data within each document are collectively referred to as the document's content and can be accessed or modified using retrieval or editing operations.
+Unlike relational databases, in which each record contains the same fields and unused fields are left empty, document-oriented databases do not require uniform fields across documents.
+This design allows new information to be added to some documents without affecting the structure of others.

-Document databases typically provide for additional metadata to be associated with and stored along with the document content.
-That metadata may be related to facilities the datastore provides for organizing documents, providing security, or other implementation specific features.
+Document databases often support the storage of additional metadata alongside the document content.
+Such metadata may relate to organizational features, security, indexing, or other implementation-specific features.

 CRUD operations

-The core operations that a document-oriented database supports for documents are similar to other databases, and while the terminology is not perfectly standardized, most practitioners will recognize them as CRUD:
+The core operations supported by a document-oriented database for manipulating documents are similar to those in other databases.
+Although terminology is not perfectly standardized, these operations are generally recognized as Create, Read, Update, and Delete (CRUD).